Nisugi/a_tribute_to_whirlin/README.md

 ## Deployment

-Hosted via GitHub Pages at: [URL will be added after deployment]
+Hosted via GitHub Pages at: https://nisugi.github.io/a_tribute_to_whirlin/

+The site automatically deploys when changes are pushed to the master branch.

 ## Source